rdbinas/GTAV-RESOURCES/Resources/RageCoop/RageCoop.Resources.Management/README.md

 All
 ```

+## Members.db
+Other than using commands, you can use [database editor](https://sqlitebrowser.org/) to view/edit the members and banned address in **Members.db** directly as well.

 ## Server setup
 You can execute commands directly in server console with all permissions, there's one default admin user:<br/>
 - Name: Sausage
 - Password: ilovesausage
-- Remeber to change the password or unregister it before you expose the server to internet!
+- Remeber to change the password or unregister it before exposing the server to the Internet!